 Raut meets governor, says Sena not hindering govt formation

-The Shiv Sena is not creating any hurdles in formation of a government in Maharashtra, senior party leader Sanjay Raut said on Monday after meeting the governor as the state's political stalemate saw no sign of resolution nearly two weeks after assembly poll results.
-Whoever enjoys majority should be allowed to form government, said Raut, who has been at the forefront of vociferously articulating the Sena's demand for equal distribution of power and sharing the chief minister's post.
+The Shiv Sena is not creating any hurdles in the formation of a government in Maharashtra, senior party leader Sanjay Raut said on Monday after meeting the governor as the political stalemate saw no sign of resolution nearly two weeks after assembly election results.
+Whoever enjoys majority should be allowed to form govt, said Raut, who has been at the forefront of vociferously articulating Sena's demand for equal distribution of power and sharing the chief minister's post.

-The Rajya Sabha MP, accompanied by party colleague and Maharashtra minister Ramdas Kadam, met Governor Bhagat Singh Koshyari in the evening at the Raj Bhavan here.
-"We had a discussion with Governor Koshyari on a wide range of issues, including political.
-We learned a lot about him, especially his deep understanding of the state's political developments," Raut told reporters outside the Raj Bhavan in south Mumbai.
+The Rajya Sabha MP described his meeting with Governor Bhagat Singh Koshyari as a "courtesy call".
+"We informed the governor that the Shiv Sena is not responsible for the current political situation in the state over the formation of the new government," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)